 The word ‘Sake’ translates as ‘alcoholic beverage’.
 What we know in the West as Sake is in fact known in Japan as ‘Nihonshu’.
 Nihonshu translates as Japanese wine and it holds similar alcohol content as grape wines (14%).
 If you want something with a bit more kick order Shochu (焼酎, Shōchū) which is less fruity and more alcoholy (25%).
 When drinking sake you are given the option of warm (atsu-kan) or chilled (rei-shu).
 Warm sake is meant for cold (winter) climates and heating loses flavour.
 To drink warm sake in Bangkok is a little odd.
 Never stopped me.

 Sake is likely sold in every Japanese Restaurant in Bangkok.
 Generally a “house sake” and a couple more.
-To learn a bit through sake tasting Sha-Raku Sake Bar is a handy place to visit.
-Tasting offers either 3 small sake or 3 small sho-chu at 340 Baht and 390 baht respectively.
-Also an impressive sake selection with house sake starting at 220 Baht (180 mil pitcher).
-Accompany with sushi and other sides.
+To learn a bit about sake tasting we called in at our local Sha-Raku Japanese Sake Bar where tasting offers either 3 small sake or 3 small sho-chu at decent.
+Also an impressive sake selection with house sake which comes accompanied by sushi and all the usual Izakaya sides.

 5. Sushi (すし, Sushi)

 Curry isn’t Chinese, sake means alcoholic beverage and sushi is not raw fish.
 Learning a lot since my move to Bangkok.
 Sushi is “cooked vinegared rice topped with ingredients” and the origins of sushi are traced back to Southeast Asia (Mekong River).
 Apparently more local than I had realised.
 I remember my introduction to Japanese food through sushi; a small pack from Tesco.
 Took the first bite of raw ginger and threw the pack in the bin.
 Probably should have started with the sushi but I was clueless.